Theatre

 From the 4 November 2019, the role of King George III has been portrayed by Gavin Spokes.

-They join original cast members Alyson Ava-Brown as Angelica Schuley and Jason Pennycooke as Marquis de Lafayette/Thomas Jefferson.
+The new additions have joined original cast members Alyson Ava-Brown as Angelica Schuley and Jason Pennycooke as Marquis de Lafayette/Thomas Jefferson.

 What happens in Hamilton?